WPChill/strong-testimonials/readme.txt

 [Check out the demos](http://demos.wpmission.com/strong-testimonials/)

-= Collect =
+= The Form =

+By default, the testimonial form has fields for
+* a name,
+* an email address,
+* a company name and website,
+* a heading,
+* a photo,
-The testimonial form has fields for a name, an email address, a company name and website, a heading, a photo, and, of course, the testimonial content.
+* and, of course, the testimonial content.

 Need to add a field?
 Want to remove one?
 No problem.
 Use the fields editor to **customize the form** to your specific situation, including the field order, the text before or after, the placeholder text, and required fields.